IlluminusLimited/ImageService/README.md

 * CloudWatch

 The basic flow of the service is as follows:
-1. Client POSTs image to the image uploading api (probably `images.api.pinster.io/v1/upload`)
+1. Client POSTs image to the image uploading api
     1. The POST body is validated against the expected structure:

         ```
         {
           "data": {
-            "metadata": {
-              "user_id":"the user's uuid",
-            },
             "image": "a base64 encoded image"
           }
         }
         ```

+    1. The metadata is built form the JWT given from PinsterApi
     1. The image is saved to s3 with accompanying metadata under a key that is the md5 of the image itself.
 1. S3 fires an event which kicks off a lambda that starts the step function to handle the new file
     1. The first step of the step function is to validate that the image is safe for work
-       1. If the image is nsfw then the step function will call a lambda that will post to PinsterBase that a user's image upload was flagged
+       1. If the image is nsfw then the step function will call a lambda that will post to PinsterApi that a user's image upload was flagged -- Does not work yet.
+Just posts on SNS instead.
     1. The validated image event is passed to the generateThumbnail function which will generate thumbnails of preconfigured sizes into the s3 bucket
-    1. PinsterBase is notified of the new image and accompanying thumbnails.
+    1. PinsterApi is notified of the new image and accompanying thumbnails.

 ## Testing